rgfairness/hybrid-igl1/README.md

 ## Dataset

-This study uses the **UNSW-NB15** dataset.
+This study uses the UNSW-NB15 dataset.

+The dataset should be obtained from the official UNSW Research dataset page for UNSW-NB15.

-Users are responsible for ensuring that dataset access, reuse, and redistribution comply with the original dataset terms and citation requirements.
+Users are responsible for complying with the original dataset access conditions, redistribution terms, and citation requirements specified by the dataset authors.

 ## Environment